-Copyright: Authors and other copyright owners may register their works with a registry recognized by the copyright authority in P.R.
+Copyright: Authors and legal persons or unincorporated organizations as authors register their works with a registry recognized by the copyright authority in P.R.
 China.

-6. How long does the registration

-procedure usually take?
+6. How long does the registration procedure usually take?

 Patents, semiconductor topography and plant varieties: For invention patent, it takes on average 2.5 years from filing to granting.
 For utility model patent, it takes on average 10 months from filing to granting.
 For design patent, it takes on average 6 months from filing to granting.
 For semiconductor topography, it takes on average 2 months from filing to registration.
 For plant varieties, it takes on average 4 years from filing to registration.